alejoacosta74/chainlink-node-oracle-demo/README.md

 ## Subscribing to Oracle event

-You can test the triggering of `OracleRequest` event by running the following golang listener
+You can subscribe to `OracleRequest` event by running the following golang listener

 ```bash
 cd utils